Documentary Production

 What you actually get

-When you commission documentary production, you’re not just getting a single finished film and a goodbye.
+When you commission a documentary production, you’re not just getting a single finished film and a goodbye.
 You’re getting a small set of deliverables that make the project usable across your website and your channels, without you having to figure out the technical bits.

 Typically that includes: